oboforty/Rajs/README.md

 - *sniffs* **WE NEED MORE PYTHON**

 ### Functionalities that ra.js will never cover by philosophy:
-Despite the fact that I believe that frontend developers should avoid js hell, I think these functionalities are more serious and can be handled way better by more mature libraries/frameworks:
+Despite the fact that I believe that frontend developers should avoid npm hell, I think these functionalities are more serious and can be handled way better by more mature libraries/frameworks:

 - **dom or general framework :** vue, angular, react
 - **date/time handling :** moment